unlock-protocol/examples/javascript/react/wagmi.sh/README.md

 - deploying a lock (check [DeployLock.js](./src/DeployLock.js))
 - purchase/mint NFT membership (check [PurchaseKey.js](./src/PurchaseKey.js))

-You can run locally with `yarn && yarn start`.
+You can run locally with `yarn && yarn start` and you can test it on [Vercel](https://examples-wagmi.vercel.app/).